OneResume.ai vs Teal: Master Profile or All-in-One Job Tracker?

 | Master profile system | Yes | Yes — called "Work Preferences" |

-| Job tracker | No | Yes — full pipeline with status columns |
+| Application tracker | Yes — application tracker with callback tracking on Pro | Yes — full pipeline with status columns |

-| Chrome extension | No | Yes — save jobs from LinkedIn and boards |
+| Chrome extension | Coming soon in Pro+ (ATS pre-fill) | Yes — save jobs from LinkedIn and boards |

 | LinkedIn profile review | No | Yes — on Teal+ plan |

-| Resume templates | Multiple ATS-friendly designs | Multiple designs with drag-and-drop |
+| Resume templates | 5 ATS-safe designs on Pro | Multiple designs with drag-and-drop |

 | Speed to finished resume | Under 2 minutes | 15 to 30 minutes with manual edits |

-| Free tier | Yes — core AI features included | Yes — basic builder and limited tracking |
+| Free tier | Yes — 1 master profile, 3 AI-tailored resumes/month, basic ATS score | Yes — basic builder and limited tracking |

-| Paid plan pricing | Competitive monthly pricing | $29/month for Teal+ |
+| Paid plan pricing | $9/month Pro; $29/month Pro+ (coming soon) | $29/month for Teal+ |

-| Cover letter generation | Yes | Yes — on Teal+ |
+| Cover letter generation | Yes — included on Pro | Yes — on Teal+ |

-| Export formats | PDF and DOCX | PDF and DOCX |
+| Export formats | PDF on free; PDF and DOCX on Pro | PDF and DOCX |

 The table makes the trade-off clear.
 OneResume.ai wins on speed and AI-native resume creation.
 Teal wins on breadth of job search features, especially if you value having a job tracker and LinkedIn integration in the same tool you use to build resumes.